-This program track prepares students for careers teaching French in secondary schools.
+This program track prepares students for careers teaching French in all school levels.
 Requirements for the Major in Secondary Education (K-12) include a combination of education courses and student teaching experiences that lead to certification for a state-approved teaching license.
-Students should consult their advisor to plan a course of study for this 120-hour program that leads to a bachelor's degree and teacher certification.
-You should meet with your advisor when requesting/scheduling courses.